DallanQ/lost_ruins_of_arnak/QA.md

 [last-card-in-hand-is-fear-card](https://boardgamegeek.com/thread/2580130/last-card-in-hand-is-fear-card)

-> If I draw two fear cards and end up with one as my last card in play area and have already moved my explorers, do I have to just keep it until the next turn or can I use it to move one of my explorers a second time?
+> If I draw two fear cards and end up with one as my last card in play area and have already moved my explorers, do I have to just keep it until the next turn?
+Or can I use it to move one of my explorers a second time?

 You cannot use a *fear* card to move an archaeologist a second time.
 They stay put once placed, unless a card action lets you relocate them.
 You use the main action "Pass", put the card in your play area or not by carrying it over, and deal with it at end of round cleanup.